Component Conventions#

 Random Seeds#

-Components that use randomization (either at runtime, or to set initial
+Components that use randomization at training time (e.g. to shuffle data or

-This convention is also followed for other LensKit code, such as the data splitting support.
+Other LensKit code, such as the data splitting support, follow

 Important

-If you specify random seeds, we strongly recommend specifying seeds instead of generators, so that the seed can be included in serialized configurations.
+If you specify random seeds for component configurations, we strongly recommend specifying seeds instead of generators, so that the seed can be included in serialized configurations.

 Changed in version 2025.1: Now that SPEC 7 has standardized RNG seeding across the scientific Python